formester/formester-site/content/blog/top-10-alternatives-to-jotform-in-2023-within-sme-budgets.md

 #### In Comparison to Jotform (Graphics 10)

-In Comparison to Jotforrm, SurveySparrow offers:
+In Comparison to Jotform, SurveySparrow offers:

 * Provide a finer survey experience
 * Customizable Email surveys